Vertical stabilizer: Multiple tail fins

 Twin tail aircraft have two vertical stabilizers.
 Many modern combat aircraft use this configuration.
 The twin rudders may be used in the gear-down configuration for additional longitudinal control with toe-in or flare-out (McDonnell Douglas F/A-18 Hornet).
 Twin rudders are also used as an airbrake as in the case of the Lockheed Martin F-22 Raptor which uses differential rudder, together with other control surface deflections, for speed control as it has no dedicated airbrake.

-A twin tail may be either H-tail, twin fin/rudder construction attached to a single fuselage, such as North American B-25 Mitchell medium bomber or Avro Lancaster, or twin-boom where the rear airframe consists of two separate boom structures each with one single fin and rudder joined by a horizontal stabiliser, such as North American Rockwell OV-10 Bronco or Armstrong Whitworth AW.660 Argosy transport.
+A twin tail may be either H-tail, twin fin/rudder construction attached to a single fuselage, such as North American B-25 Mitchell medium bomber or Avro Lancaster, or twin-boom where the rear airframe consists of two separate boom structures each with one single fin and rudder joined by a horizontal stabilizer, such as North American Rockwell OV-10 Bronco or Armstrong Whitworth AW.660 Argosy transport.

 A variation on the twin tail, the triple tail has three vertical stabilizers.
 The WW II era Avro Manchester was given a third fin when the original twin fin proved insufficient.
 The Lockheed Constellation used three fins to give the airplane the required vertical stabilizer area while at the same time keeping the overall height low enough so that it could fit into hangars for maintenance.

 A V-tail has no distinct vertical or horizontal stabilizers.
 Rather, they are merged into control surfaces known as ruddervators which control both pitch and yaw.
 The arrangement looks like the letter V, and is also known as a "butterfly tail".
 The Beechcraft Bonanza Model 35 uses this configuration, as does the Lockheed F-117 Nighthawk.

 Winglets on the canard pusher configuration Rutan VariEze and Rutan Long-EZ, acting as both a wingtip device and a vertical stabilizer.
 Several other derivatives of these and other similar aircraft use this design element.